Testing a 72 Hour Kit…Why?

 This is a good way to rotate your food and water.
-MRE’s have a shelf-life that drops quickly as their storage temperature rises – clearly a disadvantage for those of us in the desert.
+MRE’s have a shelf-life that drops quickly as their storage temperature rises.
+Clearly a disadvantage for those of us in the desert.
 Some MRE’s have a 5 year shelf-life under best-case storage conditions.

 Evaluate the most likely scenarios that would require the BOB and GOOD kits.
 For example, I live 27 miles from work and spend about 25% of my time away from home.
 Most likely events (based on historical occurrence) happen in the daytime, so if there was an event, chances are close to 75% that I will be away from home and my 72-hour kit.
-This means I need to have a kit in my car, much like The Survival Mom who travels with her HUGE kit.
+This means I need to have a kit in my car, much like The Survival Mom who travels with her vehicle emergency kit.
 So my car kit has everything I need to get me from work to home with the worst-case assumption I may have to walk.

 I learned quite a bit during the first test of my 72 Hour Kit, so my second test went pretty smoothly.
 The key here is to actually test your kits.
 You can read government preparedness literature, other preparedness websites (like this one), and watch preparedness You Tube videos.
 However, without actually getting out there and testing your kits, you won’t know what you’re forgetting and you won’t know how to use your equipment.
 Testing builds self-confidence, which will inspire confidence in those around you, and that is pretty important.

-Latest posts by The Survival Mom (see all)
+Latest posts by Guest Author (see all)